 - There is no requirement as to hours or salary;

 - Non-executive directors and company secretaries count as officers;

 - The officer must take on the responsibilities and duties of the role.
 However, in the run up to a sale a non-executive director or new employee may be very helpful;

 - A written employment contract is indicative of employment and will assist if there is an HMRC challenge.

 We advise on the implications for Entrepreneurs Relief where the sale consideration consists of cash on disposal plus further cash if earn out targets or retention periods are satisfied.
 Entrepreneurs Relief can be denied if the shareholders stay in the business but do not get commercial salaries.
 There is scope for HMRC to attempt to assess some of the capital gain as income.

-A difficulty is also if at the time any earn out is paid the tax payer has left the business Entrepreneurs Relief will not be available.
+There can be a difficulty if at the time any earn out is paid the tax payer has left the business.
 There may be solutions we can offer depending upon the facts.

 Company share buy backs and Entrepreneurs Relief

 If the sale of shares takes place as a company buyback of shares with some pre-planning and structuring, depending upon the facts, Entrepreneurs Relief may be available.
 We prepare share buy back documentation and obtain HMRC clearance on a share buy back to ensure the departing shareholder obtains Entrepreneurs Relief.